ngs-official/JOHANs-NUKER/README.md

 Use the help command in the bot...

 **To-do:**
-1. Compile into '.exe' file for ultimate ease of use!
+1. Compile into a '.exe' file for ultimate ease of use!
 2. Make mass channel ping actually effective.